Trump expected to nominate Amy Coney Barrett to fill Ginsburg seat, kicking off Supreme Court fight weeks before election

 Barrett is a favorite of religious conservatives and is already battle-tested after going through a ferocious confirmation fight in 2017 for her seat on the U.S. Court of Appeals for the 7th Circuit.
 She was confirmed on 55 to 43 vote.

-Republicans also hope that for moderates such as Sen. Susan Collins (R-Maine), her gender makes her a more palatable replacement for Ginsburg, a feminist icon who devoted her legal career to gender equality.
+Republicans also hope that for moderates such as Sen. Susan Collins (R-Maine), her gender will make her a more palatable replacement for Ginsburg, a feminist icon who devoted her legal career to gender equality.
 Trump said he would only consider women to fill the seat, and quickly narrowed the list to Barrett and a handful of others.

 Trump considered Barrett in 2018 to replace retired justice Anthony M. Kennedy, but reportedly said he was saving her for Ginsburg’s slot, whenever it might come.
 This time, she was the favorite among several Trump advisers, including White House Chief of Staff Mark Meadows and Vice President Pence.